Major Code BB1926

 Raymond Frost, director of studies/contact person

-Students are required to complete seven tutorials.
-Three of these tutorials are completed in a small seminar format.
-The seminars include business concepts, entrepreneurship, and research methods.
-The next three tutorials are apprenticeships working one-on-one with faculty on each student’s area of interest.
+Students are required to complete eight tutorials within the College of Business.
+Generally, all entering tutorial students take a tutorial seminar during their first semester of study which will introduce them to a variety of important business concepts and functions.
+The second and third semesters focus on research methods.
+The next three tutorials are apprenticeships working one-on-one with faculty on a research project.
 The last two tutorials focus on the creation of a thesis.
 Throughout the program, the student and the director of studies work closely to plan a customized academic program.
 A student will normally select tutorials from his or her major area of interest but may select tutorials from other business disciplines or disciplines outside the College of Business.
-In addition to the tutorials, the student must complete a freshman seminar, the Tier I English requirement, standard business core courses, and an appropriate number of approved electives.
-Most students choose one or more business majors, though the program’s flexibility allows students to double major in disciplines outside the College of Business including pre-med and pre-law.
-Internships and/or study abroad are encouraged.
+In addition to the tutorials, the student must complete a freshman seminar, the Tier I English requirement, ECON 1030, ECON 1040, MATH 1350, MATH 2500, an approved upper level ECON course, all core courses not covered by tutorials, and an appropriate number of approved electives.
+Internships and/or study abroad may be included within the program with special permission from the director of studies (credit will only be given once).
 Honors Tutorial students take a minimum of 15 hours per semester.

 Advising and Monitoring